Fitness and survival are by nature estimates of past performance.

 Each person possesses a set of genes that belongs to that person only.
 It is not possible to state what the “baseline” human genetic makeup is; we can only look at phenotypes (observable characteristics or traits) and the genetic makeup of what, on average, we are today.
 We use the average of these genetic commonalities to establish the baseline from which each person differs to some degree.
 How we interpret what we end up with using such averaging is the question of this paper.
-In my view, the genetic commonalities of today’s humans is not a baseline since it implies that everything that came before the current form is ignored; or if that form shows up as a result of atavism, we consider that as mutation (in a negative sense) away from the “norm” that needs to be medically treated.
+In my view, the genetic commonalities of today’s humans are not a baseline since it implies that everything that came before the current form is ignored; or if that form shows up as a result of atavism, we consider that as mutation (in a negative sense) away from the “norm” that needs to be medically treated.
 There is something wrong with this.

 What is baseline as far as genetics are concerned is an important question.
 It determines how we view genetic differences e.g. whether those differences represent negative or positive changes or no changes at all.
 This question came up in my research looking at genotype and phenotype variances associated with migraines.
-Migraine is considered to be a neurological disorder that is treated with dangerous drugs that don’t cure migraines, only try to reduce symptoms.
+Migraine is considered to be a neurological disorder that is treated with dangerous drugs that don’t cure migraines, and only try to reduce symptoms.
 These medications often leave migraineurs with permanent side effects.

 Migraineurs are very sensitive to their environment because their sensory organs (nose, eye, ears, touch, taste) are more sensitized.
 Such hyper-sensitive sensory organs and the associated sensitivity (1) are considered to be disorders in childhood and phantom hallucinations in adulthood (2) that need medical treatment.
 Yet these are not hallucinations.
-Hyper sensory organs are more sensitive to stimulation and detect smells, sounds, sights, tastes, and touches more vividly than those without such neurons.
-Unfortunately, migraine also comes with disabling prodromes, pain, and postdromes that places migraine into a disorder category.
-While research is focusing on medicines to reduce or prevent the pain, why not focus on the cause of and reason for the pain?
+Hyper-sensory organs are more sensitive to stimulation and detect smells, sounds, sights, tastes, and touch more vividly than those without such neurons.
+Unfortunately, migraine also comes with disabling prodromes, pain, and postdromes that place migraine into a disorder category.
+While research is focusing on medicines to reduce or prevent pain, why not focus on the cause of and reason for the pain?
 After all, this highly sensitized brain must have yielded evolutionary benefits to have become the 3rd most prevalent illness in the world, representing 15% of the (diagnosed) population.

 Over the many years of my migraine research, I have been able to teach thousands of migraineurs (myself included) to induce, abort, and prevent migraines without the use of any medicines.
 If a condition can deliberately be induced, aborted, and prevented, it cannot be a disease.
 It certainly comes with a host of genetic differences from those without migraines, but differences need not be disorders.
-This prompted me to ask a very important chicken or egg question: Did the hyper sensory “on alert” brain of migraineurs or the less sensitive brain of non-migraineurs come first?
+This prompted me to ask a very important chicken or egg question: Did the hyper-sensory “on alert” brain of migraineurs or the less sensitive brain of non-migraineurs come first?
 This question doesn’t aim to establish what is normal but it certainly aims to establish the baseline.
-If the baseline brain is the hyper sensitive brain (my hypothesis), then why not learn to feed the nutrients it needs so that it experiences no pain?
+If the baseline brain is the hypersensitive brain (my hypothesis), then why not learn to feed the nutrients it needs so that it experiences no pain?

 Mutation, Adaptation, Variant, Trait, and Epigenetics